jackelinenascimento/peopleapi/README.md

 # peopleapi
-API REST created with Java 11 and deployed on Heroki
+API REST created with Java 11 and deployed on Heroku